The 5 Gift Rule on Christmas Changed Everything for My Family

 feet standing in front of flocked christmas tree with 4 gift rule presents on floor

-I toyed with this minimalist idea for a few years but I found myself making every excuse why I couldn’t start yet.
+I toyed with this minimalist idea for a few years, but I found myself making every excuse for not being able to start yet.
 “My kids still believed in Santa.
 They’re still too little.
 I’ll do it next year.
 It’ll be easier when they’re older.” etc.

 Starting the 4 Gift Rule was the best thing I ever did for myself and for my kids.